rh-mobb/aro-workshop-content/aro-content/300-app/resilience.md

     microsweeper-appservice-cpu   Deployment/microsweeper-appservice   0%/50%     2         4         2          20m
     ```

-### Summary
+## Summary and Next Steps

-Here you learned how to:
+Here you learned:

-* Ensure that your app is resilient to node failure.
+* Set Limits and Requests on the Microsweeper application from the previous section
+* Scale the Microsweeper application up and down
-* Utilize Pod Disruption Budget and Horizontal Pod Autoscaler to scale your pods.
+* Set a Pod Disruption Budget on the Microsweeper application
+* Set a Horizontal Pod Autoscaler to automatically scale application based on load.

-Thank you and congratulations on completing the workshop!!